Researcher profile for Jennifer Hamlin

 Nō reira, tēnā koutou katoa.

-Professionally, I am a USA trained Registered Veterinary Technician and Registered Veterinary Nurse and am currently working on my PhD.
-I have over 20 years' experience in veterinary practices overseas and in New Zealand.
-I have worked in many different clinical environments including companion and production animal, equine, avian, exotic, equine, wildlife, critical care, surgical, referral practices and the UC Davis teaching hospital.
+Professionally, I am a USA trained veterinary technician and NZ Registered Veterinary Nurse.
+I have 20 years' experience in veterinary practices overseas and in New Zealand.
+I have worked in many different clinical environments.
 My undergraduate degree major was in Neurobiology, Physiology & Behaviour and I also have a degree in Chemistry.
-My clinical interests are in nursing practice, wound healing, surgical recovery, quality improvement, research, evidence-based practice, fluid and electrolyte balance, nutrition, animal welfare and animal learning/behaviour.
+I am currently working on my DPP.

-Since 2010 I have been the Consultant Editor of the UK peer-reviewed journal, The Veterinary Nurse, and I am also an editor of Vetstream Lapis.
-I have been an executive board member on the New Zealand Veterinary Nursing Association since 2010 and the Chair of the Allied Veterinary Professional Regulatory Council of New Zealand since 2015 where I have been instrumental at establishing New Zealand's first register of veterinary nurses, working to change the Veterinary Act to include regulation of all allied veterinary professionals.
+Since 2010 I have been the Consultant Editor of the UK peer-reviewed journal, The Veterinary Nurse, and I am on the Editorial Board of the open access, EBVM journal Veterinary Evidence, which is published by RCVS Knowledge.
+I am also a consultant editor on Vetstream.
+I have been an executive board member on the New Zealand Veterinary Nursing Association since 2010 and am the Chair of the Allied Veterinary Professional Regulatory Council of New Zealand since 2014 where I have been instrumental at establishing New Zealand's first register of veterinary nurses.